 Some of the conclusions of early church writers differ dramatically from what I’ve been taught.
-For example, divorce was, in the case of an unfaithful spouse, not only recommended in the case of an unfaithful spouse—it was considered mandatory.
+For example, divorce was not only recommended in the case of an unfaithful spouse—it was required.
 Some taught remarriage in any case was wrong for a Christian and forbid all second marriages even if the first spouse died.

 Tertullian, however, did make an exception when the prior marriage ended (by death or divorce) before conversion.
 Menno Simons and other notable early Anabaptists also allowed divorce and remarriage in the case of unrepentant adultery, but only with the council of the church body:

 “In the fourth place, if a believer and an unbeliever are in the marriage bond together and the unbeliever commits adultery, then the marriage tie is broken.
 And if it be one who complains that he has fallen in sin, and desires to mend his ways, then the brethren permit the believing mate to go to the unfaithful one to admonish him, if conscience allows it in view of the state of the affair.
 But if he be a bold and headstrong adulterer, then the innocent party is free–with the provision, however, that she shall consult with the congregation and remarry according to circumstances and decisions in the matter, be it well understood.“ (Wismar Articles)